containerum/kdc-docs/content/installation/packages/1intro.md

 ---

 # Before you start
-Before you start bootstrapping a cluster with Containerum Kubernetes Package be sure to read through the variables that will be used throughout this installation guide.
-Also don't forget to configure the network and set Containerum repo in advance as described below.
+Before you start bootstrapping a cluster with Containerum Distribution of Kubernetes be sure to read through the variables that will be used throughout this installation guide.
+Also don't forget to configure the network and set Containerum repository in advance as described below.

 ## Variables
 ### IP addresses